 and a predicate that accepts a message only if the state

-application properties is california
+application property is california

 :